 Start planning your trip to the USA with Monty

 One of the destinations on my most recent trip to the US was Cape Cod, where I stopped at The Lobster Trap in Bourne, specifically to try their lobster roll.
 The lobster came on a perfectly toasted brioche bun with classic French fries and a fresh salad on the side.
 The lobster was fresh off the boat and had been mixed with a delicate garlic and hollandaise sauce giving it a little hint of sharpness.
 It felt like an authentic Cape Cod experience, surrounded by locals in a bustling but relaxed nautical-themed restaurant overlooking the Atlantic Ocean.

 What’s your most vivid travel moment?

 During my first visit to the US I went to Bryce Canyon National Park and joined a guided night walk.
 We were taken to a plateau by our guide after dark and simply told to lie on the ground and look up at the sky.
 We were greeted by the most incredible star-filled vista ablaze with different hues and tones.
 I remember lying there, gazing up at the stars, and not having a care in the world, the beauty of nature and the utter serenity of complete silence overwhelming me.
 I will never forget it.

 Where would you love to travel next?

 Having studied geography, and specifically volcanos, at university, the islands of Hawaii have always been a destination I’ve dreamt of exploring.
-In particular, I would love to visit Kilauea on Big Island as it is one of the most active volcanos in the world.
+In particular, I would love to visit Kilauea on the island of Hawai'i as it is one of the most active volcanos in the world.